 In response to the new ILR40 permit, effective March 1, 2016, the QLP issued a revised SMPP template in November of 2016 (near the end of Year 14).
-During Year 16, the MS4 reviewed and revised its SMPP.
-The stormwater management activities that the MS4 performed during Year 16, including the MS4's BMPs and measurable goals, are described in detail in the revised SMPP.
+During Year 17, the MS4 reviewed and revised its SMPP.
+The stormwater management activities that the MS4 performed during Year 17, including your MS4 program BMPs and measurable goals, are described in detail in the revised SMPP.
 A copy of the annual tracking form is included at the end of Part B of this report.